tullebulle/multiclientChat/NOTEBOOK.md

 Long messages: Double click on the message in the GUI, and it will show the full message in a popup.

+Client GUI structure: Currently, the code defining the GUI and highest abstraction of the client interacting with the GUI is different for the two profiles.
+This is because currently we are encoding the message for our custom protocol in this level.
+If instead we moved this to the protocol file, we could use the same code for the GUI and only make it differ were needed.

 Compare encoding performance between protocols ...